edwerner/wolves.js/README.md

 wolves.js
 =========

-A super-lightweight HTML5 audio library with a minimalistic toolset
+A super-lightweight open source HTML5 audio library with a minimalistic toolset

 ## Documentation
 Full framework documentation can be found here: